 Coach Henry was an accomplished wrestler growing up in Nebraska earning a state title his senior year of High School.
 He later wrestled at BYU.
 Coach Henry is also known for being a top notch official at both the state and college level.
 He has officiated in 31 NCAA Tournaments.

-Kerry Anderson has been a fixture at Wayne High School for five decades.
+Anderson has been a fixture at Wayne High School for five decades.
 He is known as one of the most successful wrestling coaches in Utah prep history.
-He has ammassed 16 state title winning teams and another 8 teams which placed second.
-He teams won 20 region titles and has coached 99 individual state champions and 27 All-Americans.
+He has amassed 16 state title winning teams and another eight teams which placed second.
+His teams won 20 region titles and has coached 99 individual state champions and 27 All-Americans.
 Many of his former wrestlers have gone on to coach their own programs.

-He was the Utah National Team Coach for 8 years and coached numerous wrestlers from Utah at the Junior Nationals in Fargo, North Dakota.
-Kerry has served as a USA wrestling coach taking a team to Slovenia and coached many years at the Utah Summer Games.
-Coach Anderson wrestled in college at BYU and retired from wrestling and coaching in 2012.
+He was the Utah National Team Coach for eight years and coached numerous wrestlers from Utah at the Junior Nationals in Fargo, North Dakota.
+Anderson has served as a USA wrestling coach taking a team to Slovenia and coached many years at the Utah Summer Games.
+Anderson wrestled in college at BYU and retired from wrestling and coaching in 2012.
 In 2003 he was inducted into the National Hall of Fame.
+Anderson has also officiated wrestling for over 10 years.

-Jim was Delta's first State Champion back in the 1951-1952 season and is the man generally credited for turning the area into a wrestling haven.
+Porter was Delta's first State Champion back in the 1951-1952 season and is the man generally credited for turning the area into a wrestling haven.
 He was a standout athlete at BYU.
 Trophies line the fireplace mantel at the Porter home.
 Nine are for regional and five are for State Championship wrestling titles.
 Six more give recognition for Jim's being Utah's Wrestling Coach of the Year.
 From 1962-1971 Coach Porter led Delta to a new level of success.
-He has a total of 6 High School Wrestling State Championships; 1963-1967 at Delta and 1994 at Millard.
+He has a total of six High School Wrestling State Championships; 1963-1967 at Delta and 1994 at Millard.
+He also posted a state record 159 dual meet victories without a defeat.

 All American Wrestler 1974-1975 and from 1978-1980 he led the Brighton Bengals to the 4A State Title.
 In 1992 Don was given a 25 year service award by the National Wrestling Coaches Association.
 He was a High School Wrestling coach and NCAA Wrestling Official from 1964-1990.
 In 1967 he was the co-founder of the Utah Wrestling Coaches and Officials Association.
 He was Wrestling USA Magazine State Wrestling Man of the Year in 1990.